 The main channel of $\bar{p}p$ interactions at $P{lab} < 4 \text{ GeV/c}$ is $\bar{p} + p \rightarrow 2\pi^+ + 2\pi^- + \pi^0$.
 At higher energies, there is a mixture of various channels.
 Such variety in the processes is indicative of complicated quark interactions.
-Possible quark flow diagrams are shown in Fig. 28.10.
+Possible quark flow diagrams are shown in Fig. 29.10.

-Figure 28.10: Quark flow diagrams of $\bar{p}p$ -interactions.
+Figure 29.10: Quark flow diagrams of $\bar{p}p$ -interactions.

-As usual, quarks and antiquarks are shown by solid lines.
+As usual, quarks and anti-quarks are shown by solid lines.
 Dashed lines present so-called string junctions.
 It is assumed that the gluon field in baryons has a non-trivial topology.
 This heterogeneity is called a "string junction".
 Quark-gluon strings produced in the reaction are shown by wavy lines.

-The diagram of 28.10a represents a process with a string junction annihilation and the creation of three strings.
-Diagram 28.10b describes quark-antiquark annihilation and string creation between the diquark and anti-diquark.
-Quark-antiquark and string junction annihilation is shown in Fig. 28.10c.
-Finally, one string is created in the process of 28.10e.
+The diagram of 29.10a represents a process with a string junction annihilation and the creation of three strings.
+Diagram 29.10b describes quark-antiquark annihilation and string creation between the di-quark and anti-di-quark.
+Quark-anti-quark and string junction annihilation is shown in Fig. 29.10c.
+Finally, one string is created in the process of 29.10e.
 Hadrons appear at the fragmentation of the strings in the same way that they appear in e^+e^- -annihilation.
-One can assume that excited strings with complicated gluonic field configurations are created in processes 28.10d and 28.10f.
-If the collision energy is sufficiently small glueballs can be formed in the process 28.10f.
-Mesons with constituent gluons or with hidden baryon number can be created in process 28.10d.
+One can assume that excited strings with complicated gluonic field configurations are created in processes 29.10d and 29.10f.
+If the collision energy is sufficiently small glueballs can be formed in the process 29.10f.
+Mesons with constituent gluons or with hidden baryon number can be created in process 29.10d.
 Of course the standard FTF processes shown in the bottom of the figure are also allowed.

-In the simplest approach it is assumed that the energy dependence of the cross sections of these processes vary inversely with a power of s as depicted in Fig. 28.10.
-Here s is center-of-mass energy squared.
-This is suggested by the reggeon phenomenology (at the leading order).
-Calculating the cross sections of binary reactions (in the reggeon framework, including higher-order terms) is a rather complicated procedure (see [9]) because there can be interactions in the initial and final states.
-Similar complications appear also in the computation of cross sections of other reactions [10].
+In the simplest approach it is assumed that the energy dependence of the cross sections of these processes vary inversely with a power of s as depicted in Fig. 29.10.
+Here s is CMS energy squared.
+This is dictated by the reggeon phenomenology.
+Calculating the cross sections of binary reactions is a rather complicated procedure (see [9]) because there can be interactions in the initial and final states.
+These interactions reflect also on cross sections of other reactions [10].